kozah346/PyBer_Analysis/README.md

-*  With huge demand, there was less earnings in weekly fares from areas.
+*  With huge demand, there was less earnings in weekly fares from rural areas.
 The image below shows the massive difference in earnings in a weekly basis which can be interpreted as follows; the seemingly high average fare per driver is putting off customers in rural areas and the low average fare per driver in urban areas is attracting customers.